The History of Alcohol at Bethabara

 This section of the exhibit highlights Bethabara's ties to alcohol and how they relate to trade, consumption, and the economic stability of the settlement.
 Additionally, it notes how alcohol was produced, consumed, and traded around the United States more broadly.

-When Bethabara was established in 1753, it began the Southern denomination of the Moravians, and by 1757, the North and South denominations were easily identifiable.
-Bethabara was settled to make money for the Moravians, which later allowed for settlements like Salem to be founded.
-Bethabara's early years were defined by growing pains as the settlement established itself in North Carolina's trade.
+When Bethabara was established in 1753, it began the Southern denomination of the Moravians.
+By 1757, the North and South denominations were easily identifiable.
+Bethabara was settled to make money for the Moravians, which made way for settlements like Salem to be founded.
+Bethabara's early years were defined by growing pains as the settlement attempted to enter into North Carolina's trade.
+Once established, Bethabara remained a solid place of trade until operations slowed at the turn of the nineteenth century.

 1951 aerial map